javascript-tutorial/en.javascript.info/4-frames-and-windows/03-cross-window-communication/article.md

 To call methods and access the content of another window, we should first have a reference to it.

-For popups:
+For popups we have two properties:
 - `window.open` -- opens a new window and returns a reference to it,
 - `window.opener` -- a reference to the opener window from a popup

-For iframes:
+For iframes, we can access parent/children windows using:
-- `window.frames` is a collection of nested window objects,
+- `window.frames` -- a collection of nested window objects,
 - `window.parent`, `window.top` are the references to parent and top windows,
 - `iframe.contentWindow` is the window inside an `<iframe>` tag.

-Then if they come from the same origin (host, port, protocol), then windows can do whatever they want with each other.
+If windows share the same origin (host, port, protocol), then windows can do whatever they want with each other.

 Otherwise, only possible actions are:
 - Change the location of another window (write-only access).
 - Post a message to it.

 Exclusions are:
-- Windows share the same main domain: `a.site.com` and `b.site.com`.
-Then setting `document.domain='site.com'` in both of them puts them into "same origin".
+- Windows that share the same second-level domain: `a.site.com` and `b.site.com`.
+Then setting `document.domain='site.com'` in both of them puts them into the "same origin" state.
 - If an iframe has a `sandbox` attribute, it is forcefully put into the "different origin" state, unless the `allow-same-origin` is specified in the attribute value.
 That can be used to run untrusted code in iframes from the same site.

 The `postMessage` interface allows two windows to talk with security checks: